qaware/adcl/README.md

 #### Notes:
 - Option values can be quoted for the case you want to add spaces into the value
 - The syntax of `.properties` files uses backslashes (`\`) for escaping characters like `\=` or `\n`.
 This causes invalid parsing with standard Windows paths like `C:\Users` (will be read as `C:Users`).
 Use `C:/Users` or `C:\\Users` instead.

+## Angular Frontend

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

+### Requirements

+Install [Nodejs and npm](https://nodejs.org/en/download/) to download and install dependencies.

+### Before first usage

+Run `npm install` on `./frontend`

+### Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

+### Neo4j Configuration
+Please provide the neo4j Connection data under src/environments/environment.ts;